shoeffner/mthesis/src/models_and_methods.md

 ## Datasets

-Some datasets were needed during the development and tests for Gaze.
+Some datasets were needed during the development and tests for \Gaze{}.
 While for most ad hoc tests the webcam live stream is enough, it is not enough to allow for reproducibility of the results.